OGuenoun/OGuenoun.github.io/index.md

-Here you can say lots of fun things about your site.

-Maybe say a some things about yourself.

-Or maybe what you plan to blog about.
+Master's Student in Grenoble INP-Phelma maths, data and finance enthusiast

+Here you will find posts about random things , mainly technical stuff that took me a long time to do.